-Due to the normal post-acquisition enrollment process for government payers and contract assignment process for managed care payers, the Company has experienced delays in billing for services rendered by Genzyme Genetics.
-Cash collections, receivable agings and DSO in the first six months of 2011 were negatively impacted by these delays.
-The Company expects the delays to be resolved in due course and the related billings and collections to be brought up-to-date during the third quarter of 2011.
+Due to the normal post-acquisition enrollment process and billing system conversion, the Company has experienced delays in billing for services rendered by Genzyme Genetics.
+Cash collections, receivable agings and DSO in the first nine months of 2011 were negatively impacted by these delays.
+The Company expects the delays to be resolved in due course and the related billings and collections to be brought up-to-date.